bumoproject/bumo-docs-en/docs/sdk_go.md

 #### Building operation

 The operation refers to some of the actions that are done in the transaction to facilitate serialization of transactions and evaluation of fees.
-For more details, see [Operations List](#operations-list).
+For more details, see [Operations](#operations).
 For example, to build an operation to send BU (`BUSendOperation`), the specific interface call is as follows:
 ```go
 var buSendOperation model.BUSendOperation
 buSendOperation.Init()